wassy310/flutter_stt/README.md

 ## Overview
 It is an app that turns speech into text using Flutter.
 Intended for use with Android and iOS smartphones.
 For more information on Flutter, please [click here](https://github.com/flutter/flutter).
+※ It may not work properly if screen recording or other operations are running.

 ## Getting Started
 ### 1. Use Git